victorditadi/blue-prism-test/README.md

 - For some reason, setQueryData for only updating one item was not working, so to continue with the test, I invalidated the whole QUERY_KEY.
 - Pagination and Infinite Scroll is essential for this project.
 The Backend has pagination but doesn't return the current page, so to not complicated, I didn't go far, but in this case is essential, expecially in the Logs.
 - Create e2e using Cypress.
+- This kind of page architecture (two scrolls side-by-side) it's a not good experience for mobile devices, so in this case, I willed to talk with the UX/UI to create a new experience for mobile devices instead of being responsive

 # Architecture